 In many households, the way these two types of cookware are used is pretty similar.
 But learning the differences and using the right tool for the job can up a home cook's level of expertise.
 Using the right tool can make a world of difference in your results.

 The type of material is the most obvious difference between the two.
-Generally, a stock pot will be made from aluminum or stainless steel, and a Dutch oven will be cast iron (sometimes enameled cast iron).
+Generally, a stock pot will be made from aluminum or stainless steel, and a Dutch oven will be cast iron (sometimes enameled cast iron like this product).

 A Cast iron Double Dutch oven is, therefore, usually, much heavier than a stock pot, and has thicker walls and lids.
 This is important because it means they can withstand higher temperatures as well as temperature cycling (heating and cooling each time they are used) better than other types of cookware.